Fiscal fizzle saps U.S. economic recovery, a possible boost to Biden | MarketScreener

 A slowdown in U.S. consumer spending in August provided the clearest evidence this week that as millions of Americans lost the extra unemployment benefits that had sustained their finances in the early months of the COVID-19 recession, they have begun to cut back.

-For a graphic on A rebound, and then sideways?
-A rebound, and then sideways?
+Graphic: A rebound, and then sideways?
+A rebound, and then sideways? https://graphics.reuters.com/USA-ELECTION/ECONOMY-RETAILSALES/ygdvzkyeypw/chart.png

 In an economy where consumer spending accounts for two-thirds of the total output, less shopping means less overall growth.